Pengguna android bisa memilih HTML5 apabila bermasalah dengan instalasi flash.

 The word jurisdiction in paragraph 5 is closest meaning to ...

 Which of the following is NOT the way to raise funds to build the monument?

 Which of the following best describes the topic of the passage?

 (A) The accomplishment of the statue of liberty national monument.

 Reading 3 for question 175-180

 Two American hunters are one big step closer to legally killing a pair of black rhinos in Namibia and bringing their body parts home as trophies.
 On Thursday, the US Fish and Wildlife Service announced online that it was approving the hunters’s requests to import trophies from two upcoming hunts sanctioned by to the Namibian government.
 After sifting through thousands of citizen comments over the past months, the U.S federal agency defended its decision by saying the hunt which are slated to raise money for conservation, are part of Namibia’s science-based management strategy for black rhinos.
 In short, the agency said the permit requests meet the legal standard of allowing limited hunting of an endangered species to benefit its conservation overall.
-There are about 4000 to 5000 black rhinos left in the world, down from 70000 In the 1960's.
+There are about 4,000 to 5,000 black rhinos left in the world, down from 70,000 In the 1960's.

 Hunter and reality host Corey Knowlton had applied for an import permit following his $350,000 winning bid for a hunting permit in Namibia at an auction last year held by the Dallas Safari Club.
 Hunter Michael Luzich of Las Vegas had also applied for a permit to import a trophy from another hunt in the African country.
 More than 135,000 people signed public petitions against the hunt or sent private comments to the agency, an unprecedented level of public interest.
 The Fish and Wildlife Service has declined to share the nature of the individual comments, but several animal advocacy groups have spoken out against the ruling.